-For multi-organ transplants performed in 2019, all of the lung-liver and lung-kidney transplants performed (12 and 13, respectively) would meet the criteria.
+For multi-organ transplants performed in 2019, all of the lung-liver and lung-kidney transplants performed (12 and 13, respectively) would meet the criteria of having an LAS of 35 or greater, or being a candidate less than 12 years old.

 Current policy for heart-lung allocation refers to lung classifications, which are being eliminated in continuous distribution since candidates will be assigned a CAS.
 The classifications order candidates on the match run based on their medical urgency, age, blood type, and distance from the donor hospital (see OPTN Policy 10.4 Lung Allocation Classifications and Rankings).
-Current heart-lung policy directs OPOs to make organ offers to medically urgent heart and heart-lung candidates on the heart match run before offering the heart along with the lungs on the lung match run to candidates in classifications 1 through 12.
+Current heart-lung policy directs OPOs to make organ offers to medically urgent heart and heart-lung candidates in classifications 1-4 on https://optn.transplant.hrsa.gov/media/4772/continuous\distribution\of\lungs-public\comment.pdf.